isabella232/drawIT/README.md

 # drawIT
-Automatically create IT architecture diagrams from diagrams-as-code to diagrams.net.
+Build IT architecture diagrams from diagrams-as-code to diagrams.net.

 ## Overview